I Can See Your Voice (Belgian game show) season 4

 The fourth season of the Belgian Dutch-language television mystery music game show I Can See Your Voice premiered on VTM on 25 April 2025.
-(Note: Despite being announced as a 3rd season that has already existed from remaining four episodes of the 2nd season, it was technically the 4th season.)
+(Note: Despite being promoted as a 3rd season that has already existed from the remaining four episodes of the 2nd season, it was technically designated as the 4th season.)

 Gameplay

 Format

 According to the original South Korean rules, the guest artist and contestants must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.